rsykoss/ibmxscdf/README.md

 ## Short description

-### What's the problem? (not done yet)
+### What's the problem?

-Part of the World Health Organization's guidance on limiting further spread of COVID-19 is to practice social distancing.
-As a result, schools in most affected areas are taking precautionary measures by closing their facilities.
-With school-aged children at home for an indeterminate amount of time,  keeping them engaged, entertained, and on top of their education is important.
+With the increasingly aging population, it is no surprise that the elderly population (aged 65 and above) is the age group that SCDF received the most calls from.
+The elderly injuries are mainly due to falls and the highest frequency of occurrence is within their homes.
+This prove to be a challenge to the current alert system that hinges on manual reports be it by the community or the elderly himself.
+This might not be possible under certain scenarios i.e being unconscious.

-### How can technology help? (not done yet)
+### How can technology help?

-Schools and teachers can continue to engage with their students through virtual classrooms, and even create interactive spaces for classes.
-As parents face a new situation where they may need to homeschool their children, finding appropriate online resources is important as well.
+Technologies can help to streamline the contact and response process between the major stakeholders, namely SCDF and CFRs and other companies who wish to collaborate.
+Traditional contact procedure like the need of making a phone call for reporting an incident can be automated.

-### The idea (partial)
+### The idea
-Our team chose to work on problem statement A. We wish to address the lack of efficiency with the current method of alerts which hinges on manual reports.
-By recognising that most of the incidents happen at the homes of the elderly, community reports to alert CFRs would not be sufficient.
-For elderly who live alone, they might face challenges in contacting SCDF during incidents such as losing consciousness.

-It's imperative that learning and creating can continue when educational institutions have to shift the way they teach in times of crises, such as the COVID-19 pandemic.
-Providing a set of open source tools, backed by IBM Cloud and Watson Services, will enable educators to more easily make content available for their students.
+Our team chose to work on problem statement, A by automating the processes involved in an incident report from the detection of an incident to the eventual reporting of the incident to the relevant stakeholders.
+We plan to make use of technologies like embedded IOTs as well as IBM Cloud and Watson service to detect incidents more accurately.
+The SCDFs and CFRs will be able to shorten their response time by using our intuitive interface that would be linked to the automated detection system.

 ## Demo video (not done yet)